Roger Guillemin: Biography

 Guillemin was born in Dijon, France.
 After secondary studies at the Lycée Carnot in Dijon, he began his medical studies at the University of Dijon in 1943.
 He completed his medical studies at the University of Lyon and received MD degree in 1949.
 He worked as a doctor in a small village in Burgundy, and went to Montreal, Quebec, Canada, to work with Hans Selye at the Institute of Experimental Medicine and Surgery at the Université de Montréal where he received a Ph.D. in 1953.
 In 1965, he became a naturalized citizen of the United States.

-In 1954, Guillemin observed that pituitary cells did not produce hormones unless hypothalamic cells were present, supporting the theory that the hypothalamus controls the pituitary through hormones, dubbed releasing factors.
-Guillemin moved to Baylor College of Medicine in Houston to develop this finding.
+In 1954, Guillemin observed that pituitary cells do not produce hormones unless hypothalamic cells are present, which supported the theory that the hypothalamus controls the pituitary through hormones, dubbed releasing factors.
+Guillemin moved to Baylor College of Medicine, in Houston, to develop that finding.
 Andrzej V. Schally, known in the US as Andrew Schally, joined him in 1957.
-Their partnership dissolved after five years due to lack of progress and personal conflicts; Schally moved to the Veterans Affairs Hospital in New Orleans.
+Their partnership dissolved after five years for lack of progress and personal conflicts; Schally moved to the Veterans Affairs Hospital in New Orleans.

-Both scientists then worked independently, processing large quantities of hypothalami—Guillemin used over two million sheep hypothalami, while Schally used pig brains—funded by the U.S. government.
-These release factors are present in an extremely low amounts in the hypothalamus, and it was hard to detect them using the instrumentation available at that time.
+Both scientists then worked independently, processing large quantities of hypothalami: Guillemin used over two million sheep hypothalami, and Schally used pig brains—funded by the US government.
+The release factors are present in an extremely low amounts in the hypothalamus, and it was hard to detect them using the instrumentation available at that time.
 Their rivalry intensified, particularly regarding scientific credit.
-In 1969, as government funding was about to be cut off, Roger Burgus from Guillemin's team made a breakthrough, identifying the thyrotropin-releasing factor (TRF), which controls the thyroid gland.
-This achievement secured continued funding and led to the identification of another releasing factor, FRF, which controls reproductive systems.
+In 1969, as government funding was about to be cut off, Roger Burgus from Guillemin's team made a breakthrough by identifying the thyrotropin-releasing factor (TRF), which controls the thyroid gland.
+The achievement secured continued funding and led to the identification of another releasing factor, FRF, which controls reproductive systems.
 Guillemin and Schally discovered the structures of Thyrotropin-releasing hormone (TRH) and Gonadotropin-releasing hormone (GnRH) in separate laboratories.
 They were awarded the 1977 Nobel Prize in Physiology or Medicine for this discovery.